-- .1 Qualifications: electrical Work to be carried out by qualified, licensed electricians or apprentices in accordance with authorities having jurisdiction as per the conditions of Provincial Acts respecting manpower vocational training and qualification. - .1 Employees registered in provincial apprentices program: permitted, under direct supervision of qualified licensed electrician, to perform specific tasks. - .2 Permitted activities: determined based on training level attained and demonstration of ability to perform specific duties.
+- .1 Quality Assurance: in accordance with Section 01 45 00 Quality Control. - .2 Qualifications: electrical Work to be carried out by qualified, licensed electricians or apprentices in accordance with authorities having jurisdiction as per the conditions of Provincial Acts respecting manpower vocational training and qualification. - .1 Employees registered in provincial apprentices program: permitted, under direct supervision of qualified licensed electrician, to perform specific tasks. - .2 Permitted activities: determined based on training level attained and demonstration of ability to perform specific duties.